Icebluewolf/Wolfy-Discord-Bot/README.md

 This is a Discord Bot That Has Been Created To Help Me Learn Python.
 The Bot Uses Python 3.7 Along With Discord.py.

-The prefix for all commands on this bot is : `w!`
+The prefix for all commands on this bot is : `/`

 You Can Invite The Bot To Your Server With The Link Below **OR** You Can Use This Code As A Starting Template.<br>
 Invite : [Invite The Bot To Your Server](https://discord.com/api/oauth2/authorize?client_id=714954765368295486&permissions=126016&scope=bot)